rodneyodonnell/rgi/bot_artifacts/bot_prompt.md

 - For modeling:
   - We play to use an embedding as a bottleneck between the game state and the model.
 This should aid generalization to new games.
   - Modeling game state can be done with transformers, CNNs or other approaches to convert from stats -> embedding.

+# TODO:
+- Consider how to add a general heuristic for use by MinMax player, etc.
+- Add more games.
+- Add a game UI
+- Consider adding "relevance tests" to ensure models work as expected on various games.